Calculate the following exercise:

 then the tens digit of the first number by the ones digit of the second number, and so on.

-We will solve the exercise vertically as well, and remember the rules of keeping the decimal point and multiplying in order (ones, tens, and so on)
+We will once again solve the exercise vertically whilst remembering the rules of maintaining the decimal point and multiplying in order (ones, tens, and so on)

-We will solve the left exercise vertically to avoid confusion and get:
+Proceed to solve the left exercise vertically in order to avoid confusion as shown below:

 It's important to maintain correct positioning of the exercise, with the decimal point serving as an anchor.